rust-lang/rust/doc/rust.md

 fn add(x: int, y: int) { x + y }
 ~~~~~~~~

-In future versions of Rust, user-provided extensions to the compiler will be
+> **Note:** In future versions of Rust, user-provided extensions to the compiler will be able to interpret attributes.
-able to interpret attributes.
-When this facility is provided, the compiler
-will distinguish will be made between language-reserved and user-available
+> When this facility is provided, the compiler will distinguish between language-reserved and user-available attributes.
-attributes.

 At present, only the Rust compiler interprets attributes, so all attribute
 names are effectively reserved.
 Some significant attributes include: